Articles / Comparisonsupdated for DaVinci Resolve 21.0 (June 2026)

 How do you keep your skills current after Resolve updates?

 Quietly, and mostly for free.
 Every major Resolve release moves a few menus, renames something, and adds tools your course never mentioned.
-That doesn't expire a finished course.
+Resolve 21 did exactly that in June 2026, adding a Photo page and a set of AI tools while the training books were still on their version 20 editions a month later.
+That lag is normal cadence, not neglect, and it doesn't expire a finished course.
 Editing grammar, grading theory, node logic, and audio fundamentals survive every update untouched.
 It's the furniture that moves.

 So don't re-buy your education each version.
 Do three cheaper things instead.
 Skim the official release notes when a major version lands, because twenty minutes of reading beats an hour of hunting for a relocated button.
 Watch for refreshed editions of the free training books, since the series gets updated across releases and a new edition costs you nothing but the download.
 And when a single new feature actually matters to your work, that's the situation one-off YouTube coverage handles best, no course purchase required.